U.S. mortgage applications fall in latest week-MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, April 15 Applications for U.S. home mortgages fell last week as interest rates edged up, an industry group said on Wednesday.
+NEW YORK, July 15 Applications for U.S. home mortgages fell last week as purchase applications dropped, an industry group said on Wednesday.

-The MBA's seasonally adjusted index of refinancing applications fell 1.8 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 3.1 percent.
+The MBA's seasonally adjusted index of refinancing applications rose 3.7 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 7.5 percent.

-Fixed 30-year mortgage rates averaged 3.87 percent in the week, up 1 basis point from 3.86 percent the previous week.
+Fixed 30-year mortgage rates averaged 4.23 percent in the week, unchanged from the previous week.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
 (Reporting by Caroline Valetkevitch; Editing by Diane Craft)